cakebatterandsprinkles/portfolio-gatsby/src/posts/42-typescript.md

    - Type Aliases

 2. [Interfaces](#interfaces)
+   - Optional and readonly properties
+   - Type Aliases vs. Interfaces
 3. [Classes](#classes)
    - Abstract class
-   - Access Modifiers
+   - Access modifiers
    - Static keyword
 4. [Generics](#generics)
    - Using generics with multiple types
    - Using generics with interfaces
 5. [Namespaces and Modules](#namespaces-and-modules)

-If you want to replicate the code in the following examples, I suggest you to use [TS Playground](https://www.typescriptlang.org/play), which is an in-browser TS compiler.
-Or you can install `typescript` and `ts-node` on your machine, and write typescript files in your own code editor.
-[This article](https://www.digitalocean.com/community/tutorials/typescript-running-typescript-ts-node) describes how to do that clearly.
+If you want to replicate the code in the following examples, I suggest you use [TS Playground](https://www.typescriptlang.org/play), which is an in-browser TS compiler.
+Or you can install `typescript` and `ts-node` on your machine, and write typescript files in your code editor.
+[This article](https://www.digitalocean.com/community/tutorials/typescript-running-typescript-ts-node) describes how to do that.

 <div id="typescript-type-system"></div>